lexxai/goit_python_web_hw_03/README.md

 ##  test factorize by two methods with measure time
 ```
 python main.py -f
 Method [SYNC ONE FUNC].
-Duration: 0:00:00.651928  on this system is total cpu: 4
+Duration: 0:00:00.661508  on this system is total cpu: 4
 Method [SYNC SPLIT FUNC].
-Duration: 0:00:00.660318  on this system is total cpu: 4
+Duration: 0:00:00.681660  on this system is total cpu: 4
-Method [ASYNC POOL].
-Duration: 0:00:00.893965  on this system is total cpu: 4
+Method [ASYNC MP POOL].
+Duration: 0:00:00.891873  on this system is total cpu: 4
 Threads max: 10
 Method [ASYNC THREAD].
-Duration: 0:00:00.647461  on this system is total cpu: 4
+Duration: 0:00:00.639026  on this system is total cpu: 4
-Method [ASYNC PROC PIPE].
-Duration: 0:00:00.923920  on this system is total cpu: 4
+Method [ASYNC MP PROC PIPE].
+Duration: 0:00:00.920704  on this system is total cpu: 4

 ```